Jkarage/learningPython/README.md

 # LearningPython
+PYTHON 101
-This repository is for my solutions my python 101(a course I took in nottech-lab) tasks 1.Syntax task(syntax.py)
+This repository is for my solutions for python 101 tasks
+----Syntax task(syntax.py)
+----variable task(variable.py)